What Is A Masochistic Person? 10 Traits & Behaviors Of A Masochist

 Many people, especially those with the healer archetype, tend to get uncomfortable when too many blessings flow their way.
 In order to turn this around, you'll have to practice "bench pressing" your receiving muscles.

-I know, I know.
-Narcissists can be so sexy, charismatic, compelling and seductive.
-They’re magnetic and hard to avoid.
-But if you keep walking straight into that trap over and over, you’re definitely a masochist.
-Break the pattern now and choose to spare yourself the heartbreak and disappointment you’ll inevitably feel when you keep choosing to be the Echo to someone’s Narcissus.
+Break the pattern now, and choose to spare yourself the heartbreak and disappointment you'll inevitably feel when you keep choosing to be the Echo to someone's Narcissus.

 6. You fail to stand up for yourself.

-It’s one thing to be kind, compassionate and accommodating.
-It’s a whole other thing to let yourself become a doormat.
-Be soft and yielding, but also fierce and “unfuckwithable” (my chosen theme word for 2016!)
-Take a queue from the Tantric yoga tradition, and embrace all faces of the goddess — it’s a surefire way to turn masochism into self-love.
+It's one thing to be kind, compassionate, and accommodating.
+It's a whole other thing to let yourself become a doormat.
+Be soft and yielding but also fierce and strong.
+It's possible to be multifaceted and embrace all sides of you—and that includes a side that won't be taken advantage of.
+It's a surefire way to turn masochism into self-love and self-respect.

 Life is messy.
-It's easy to become overwhelmed by a fear of being perceived as imperfect — a sort of fascism of the soul.
+It's easy to become overwhelmed by a fear of being perceived as imperfect—a sort of fascism of the soul.
 Give your soul permission to be imperfect.
-It needs room to experiment, screw up, learn the hard way, rise above, go down under, and wrestle with the Dark Night of the Soul.
+It needs room to experiment, screw up, learn the hard way, and ultimately rise above it.

 8. You judge yourself for negative emotions.

-There’s no way to avoid feeling sad, lost, disappointed, scared or angry sometimes.
-Spiritual bypassing — masking emotions by shifting your energy or monitoring your thoughts — always comes back to bite you.
+There's no way to avoid feeling sad, lost, disappointed, scared, or angry sometimes.
+Spiritual bypassing—masking emotions by shifting your energy or monitoring your thoughts—always comes back to bite you.
 While it may help you avoid painful emotions in the short term, suppressing yourself is a soul-splintering sort of masochism.
-Try and feel what you feel without holding back or judging any emotion as “wrong.”
+Try to feel what you feel without holding back or judging any emotion as "wrong."
 Resist nothing.
-You’ll be surprised by how quickly most painful emotions pass when you relax into them.
+You'll be surprised by how quickly most painful emotions pass when you relax into them.

 9. You're magnetized to drama.